KaChick2018/University_API/README.md

 ## 1. Overview

-KaChick's CityU API is a JSON based REST API.
+KaChick's University API is a JSON based REST API.
 All requests are made to endpoints beginning: `http://cityu.kachick.com/api`.

 Endpoint beginning might change later so its better to put it in a configuration file.